Skip to main content

 Surveys, Graphs & Charts, Games, Code Snippets and loads more using the Embed tool to add more engaging content for your Learners

-Written by Alfie
+Written by Aaron-Spencer

-Adding in some more creative content is a really good way of maximising your Learners engagement, and encouraging them to interact with the materials!
+Adding in some more creative content is a really good way of maximising your Learners engagement, and encouraging them to interact with the materials.

 1. Add a Survey or Poll